Last updated - March 22, 2018

 Fine tuning the checkout process

-If left unchecked, it will prompt the customer to create an account during checkout (detailed process of setting up the Accounts option will be discussed later).
+If left unchecked, it will prompt the customer to create an account during checkout (the detailed process of setting up the Accounts option will be discussed later).

 The second checkbox is Force secure checkout.